apple/foundationdb/documentation/sphinx/source/configuration.rst

     * ``two_satellite_fast`` does not hide latency properly when configured with more than 4 satellite transaction logs.

     * While a datacenter has failed, the maximum write throughput of the cluster will be roughly 1/3 of normal performance.

-    * ``force_recovery_with_data_loss`` can cause data inconsistencies if it is used when processes from both non-satellite datacenters are still in the cluster.

 .. _guidelines-process-class-config: